 It’s no secret that containers and Docker are pretty awesome.
+Docker is an extremely powerful tool for running and managing containers, enhance your skills by getting a Docker certification.
 But an ad-hoc approach can lead to some serious Docker security slip-ups.
 Still, Docker and containers are nothing to be afraid of!
 You just need to be conscious of security.

 Here are 10 Docker security best practices to help you steer clear of a Docker disaster.